Finance & Audit

 It is a two step process and commences at the end of a financial year with an internal audit, which is completed by an independent Internal Auditor between March and June.

-The second and final step is via the External Audit, which is performed by PKF Littlejohn, which takes place annually between July and September.
+The second and final step is via the External Audit, which is performed by Moore, which takes place annually between July and September.

-All documentation pertaining to the current and previous audit can be found below, for your review and download should you wish to.
+All documentation pertaining to the current and previous audit can be found on this website.

 Exercise of Public Rights

 Pursuant to the Accounts and Audit Regulations 2014 and 2015, members of the public are able to request to review any documentation pertaining to the finances of the council and the audit process.
-The period for the Exercise of Public Rights for the year ended 31 March 2022, will be Monday 13th June to Friday 22nd July inclusive.
-During this period any member of the public can request to review the documents.
+The Parish Council carries out the Exercise of Public Rights in accordance with the law.

 Annual Audit Documents